Shepherd's Bush Pavilion

 The Pavilion Cinema in the west London inner city district of Shepherd’s Bush, was designed by Frank T. Verity for the Israel Davis chain Davis Pavilion Circuit.
 It opened on 16th August 1923 with Norma Talmadge in “Within the Law”, a Felix the Cat cartoon and a ballet on the stage, performed by Anton Dolin & Company.
 The Compton 4Manual/17Rank organ was played by G.T.
 Pattman and Quentin McLean.
 Seating was provided for 1,450 in the stalls and 850 in the balcony.
 The proscenium was 70 feet wide and the stage 20 feet deep.
 There were four dressing rooms.
 The auditorium was decorated in an Italian Renaissance style.

 It has a massive brick and stone frontage onto Shepherd’s Bush Green that won the RIBA London Street Architecture Award for the best London façade in 1923 when Sir Edwin Luteyns was on the panel of judges.
 The award sited its ‘imposing structure of brick and stone in which the former material especially is used with great imagination’.
 This was at a time when cinemas were considered a cheap and somewhat tawdry pastime, so such recognition was surprising.

-The Pavilion Cinema was taken over by Gaumont British Theatres in 1923 and they added another 2Ranks of pipes to the Compton organ.
+The Pavilion Cinema was taken over by Gaumont British Theatres on 4th April 1927 and they added another 2Ranks of pipes to the Compton organ.
 The Pavilion Cinema was badly damaged by a German flying bomb in July 1944, and it did not re-open until 25th July 1955.
 The former business partner of Frank T. Verity, and distinguished cinema architect in his own right, Samuel Beverley undertook the restoration of the exterior and a complete rebuilding and modernisation of the interior.
 The rather ornate Italian Renaissance style original was swept away and a reduced capacity of 2,036 was accommodated in the streamlined, and somewhat bland, replacement auditorium when it opened with a new name Gaumont Theatre.
 In 1961 it hosted a Top Rank Bingo Club on Sunday afternoons and evenings.